CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

   information as returned by `sys.exc_info()`.

-### Callback plugin example
+### Callback example

-An example of a callback plugin containing a callback method to be called at the hook point `filter_result`:
+An example of a callback class containing a callback method to be called at the hook point `filter_result`:

 ```python